-- Inventory name-The component name, version, and governing license name is listed. - Inventory URL-The associated component's URL is listed, if available. - Inventory notices text-The associated component's license text is listed, if available.
+- Inventory URL-The associated component's URL is listed, if available. - Inventory notices text-The associated component's license text is listed, if available. - Click Download to download a ZIP file containing the report data as a .txt file.
+(The text format enables you to reformat the report data as you want.)